tajahnei/ETL-Project/README.md

-LOAD: Since the tables have been precreated in postgreSQL, loading of the data can happen only once (or primary keys will be violated).
-A test query combining all 6 tables shows it worked correctly.
+LOAD:
+The tables have all been created in Pandas so a load the code uses sql alchemy to load all tables into postgres

+A Diagram outlining the relationships between all of the table has been created in QuickDB and loaded into pgAdmin to create a sql file.